In The Spotlight

 Reshvinder Kaur at +60 17 275 7985

-Lightbridge Corporation a U.S. nuclear energy company, today announced that it has received a Notice of Allowance for a key patent covering its metallic nuclear fuel rod design from the European Patent Office.
-The patent is expected to be issued this quarter.
-Lightbridge will seek patent validation in key countries in the EU region, including France, the UK, Sweden, and other key countries that already have a significant amount of nuclear generating capacity.
+Lightbridge Corporation a U.S. nuclear energy company announced that it has received a Notice of Allowance for a key patent covering its metallic nuclear fuel rod design from the European Patent Office.

 On 23 June, the French nuclear energy society (SFEN) presented its award for technological innovation to Onet Technologies and the French alternative energies and atomic energies commission (CEA).
 The distinction was given in recognition of the remotely operated laser-cutting technology developed at the CEA Saclay and Marcoule facilities and implemented by Onet Technologies in clean-up operations at CEA Marcoule.
 The innovation was also praised by the World Nuclear Exhibition (WNE) and could be used for the removal of melted fuel debris from the damaged reactors at the Fukushima Daiichi nuclear power plant.